-Location 296 West End Road Ruislip HA4 6LS Grid reference: 510053, 186035 Proposed Development Single storey rear extension to an existing shop.
-Flood Zone Flood zone 2.
-Topography The average ground level of the site at the proposed development is 36.63mAOD.
-Sequential and Exception Tests Development is minor and less vulnerable so Sequential and Exception Tests should not be required.
-LLFA to decide.
-Main Sources of Flooding Surface water flooding.
-Flood Defences No flood defences identified as part of the EA data.
-Records of Historic Flooding The EA data indicates the site has not been affected by any historic flood events.
-Fluvial (River) and Tidal (Sea) Flood Risk Low - The site is not impacted by any of the 1 in 100-year flood events including the 25% and 70% climate change allowances.
-The site is expected to flood to depths of 0.36m during the 1 in 1000-year event.
-Pluvial (Surface Water) Flood Risk Medium - the site experiences flooding during the 1 in 100 and 1000-year flood events.
-Maximum depths are 600mm for the 100yr event and 900mm for the 1000yr event.
+Location 61 Thornhill Road, Ickenham, Uxbridge, UB10 8SQ Grid reference: 507026 , 185812 Proposed Development A two-storey side extension, single-storey side extension, rear extension and associated alterations.
+Flood Zone Flood Zone 2, 3a and 3b.
+Topography The average ground level is 36.23mAOD and slopes significantly downwards from 36.6mAOD in the West to 35.85mAOD in the East.
+The proposed development is at 36.50mAOD.
+Sequential and Exception Tests Development is minor and more vulnerable so Sequential and Exception Tests should not be required.
+Main Sources of Flooding Fluvial from the River Pinn and Surface water.
+Flood Defences No flood defences are identified in the EA data.
+Records of Historic Flooding The EA data identifies two fluvial flooding events from 1977 and 1988.
+Fluvial (River) and Tidal (Sea) Flood Risk Medium - Site experiences flood levels of 36.88mAOD during the 100 year + 35% climate change events, which results in 0.65m of flooding on site and 0.38m at the proposed extension location.
+Pluvial (Surface Water) Flood Risk Medium - Only 1 to 5 recorded sewer flooding incidents.
+Flood depths for the 1 in 100-year event are between 150 and 600mm and cover approximately 50% of the site.
+Flood depths for the 1 in 1000-year event range between 150 and 1200mm and cover the entire site.
 Flood Risk from Artificial (Canals and Reservoirs) Sources Low - No significant artificial sources identified.
-Not within the long-term reservoir flood risk zone.
-Groundwater Flood Risk Low -The site is not susceptible to groundwater flooding.
-Development Impacts on Local Flood Risk As the development will not significantly alter the site impermeable area, it is considered unlikely that it will have a significant impact upon surface water runoff rates.
-Proposed Flood Risk Mitigation Measures Finished floor levels will be set to the maximum 100-year surface water flood level of 600mm above ground level; Underfloor voids will be implemented to minimize any loss in flood storage; Construction will utilise flood resistant materials and services will be placed as high as practicable to reduce the impact of flooding; Occupants will sign up for EA Emergency Flood Warning Direct Service; Safe egress to flood zone 1 is a 3-minute walk away and safe refuge is available on upper floors.
-Surface Water Management (SuDS) SuDS would reduce current surface water runoff rates however given the small size of the site (144m ), there is limited potential for implementation.
+Groundwater Flood Risk Low - Although site is potentially susceptible to groundwater flooding, no recorded incidents have been identified.
+Development Impacts on Local Flood Risk The development is external and will increase the site impermeable area.
+As such it may have an adverse impact on local flood risk if unmitigated.
+It is recommended that finished floor levels are set to 300mm above flood levels which is 37.18mAOD.
+Construction will utilise flood resistant materials and services will be placed as high as practicable to reduce impact of flooding; Occupants will sign up for EA Emergency Flood Warning Direct Service; Safe egress to flood zone 1 is a 1-minute walk away and safe refuge is available on upper floors.
+Proposed Flood Risk Mitigation Measures SuDS would reduce current surface water run off rates and given the size of the site (760m 2), there is good potential for implementation.
 Consideration should be given to rainwater harvesting and permeable paving where possible.
+Surface Water Management (SuDS)